MicrosoftDocs/learn/learn-pr/wwl-azure/implement-partitioning-azure-cosmos-db/includes/3-cosmos-db-choose-partition-key.md

 Your container will require more than a few physical partitions when either of the following are true:

-* Your container will have over 30,000 RU's provisioned
+* Your container will have over 30,000 RUs provisioned

 * Your container will store over 100 GB of data